jeffh/Fox/README.md

 Function                  | Generates      | Description
 ------------------------- | --------------:| ------------
-PBTInteger                | NSNumber *     | Generates random integers
+FOXInteger                | NSNumber *     | Generates random integers
-PBTPositiveInteger        | NSNumber *     | Generates random zero or positive integers PBTNegativeInteger        | NSNumber *     | Generates random zero or negative integers PBTStrictPositiveInteger  | NSNumber *     | Generates random positive integers (non-zero) PBTStrictNegativeInteger  | NSNumber *     | Generates random negative integers (non-zero) PBTChoose                 | NSNumber *     | Generates random integers between the given range (inclusive) PBTReturn                 | id             | Always returns the given value.
-Does not shrink PBTTuple                  | NSArray *      | Generates random fixed-sized arrays of generated values.
+FOXPositiveInteger        | NSNumber *     | Generates random zero or positive integers FOXNegativeInteger        | NSNumber *     | Generates random zero or negative integers FOXStrictPositiveInteger  | NSNumber *     | Generates random positive integers (non-zero) FOXStrictNegativeInteger  | NSNumber *     | Generates random negative integers (non-zero) FOXChoose                 | NSNumber *     | Generates random integers between the given range (inclusive) FOXReturn                 | id             | Always returns the given value.
+Does not shrink FOXTuple                  | NSArray *      | Generates random fixed-sized arrays of generated values.
 Values generated are in the same order as the generators provided.
-PBTTupleOfGenerators      | NSArray *      | Generates random fixed-sized arrays of generated values.
+FOXTupleOfGenerators      | NSArray *      | Generates random fixed-sized arrays of generated values.
 Values generated are in the same order as the generators provided.
-PBTArray                  | NSArray *      | Generates random variable-sized arrays of generated values.
+FOXArray                  | NSArray *      | Generates random variable-sized arrays of generated values.
-PBTArrayOfSize            | NSArray *      | Generates random fixed-sized arrays of generated values.
+FOXArrayOfSize            | NSArray *      | Generates random fixed-sized arrays of generated values.
 Values generated are in the same order as the generators provided.
-PBTArrayOfSizeRange       | NSArray *      | Generates random variable-sized arrays of generated values.
+FOXArrayOfSizeRange       | NSArray *      | Generates random variable-sized arrays of generated values.
 Array size is within the given range (inclusive).
-PBTDictionary             | NSDictionary * | Generates random dictionries of generated values.
+FOXDictionary             | NSDictionary * | Generates random dictionries of generated values.
 Keys are known values ahead of time.
 Specified in `@{<key>: <generator>}` form.
-PBTSet                    | NSSet *        | Generates random sets of a given generated values.
+FOXSet                    | NSSet *        | Generates random sets of a given generated values.
-PBTCharacter              | NSString *     | Generates random 1-length sized character string.
+FOXCharacter              | NSString *     | Generates random 1-length sized character string.
 May be an unprintable character.
-PBTAlphabetCharacter      | NSString *     | Generates random 1-length sized character string.
+FOXAlphabetCharacter      | NSString *     | Generates random 1-length sized character string.
 Only generates alphabetical letters.
-PBTNumericCharacter       | NSString *     | Generates random 1-length sized character string.
+FOXNumericCharacter       | NSString *     | Generates random 1-length sized character string.
 Only generates digits.
-PBTAlphanumericCharacter  | NSString *     | Generates random 1-length sized character string.
+FOXAlphanumericCharacter  | NSString *     | Generates random 1-length sized character string.
 Only generates alphanumeric.
-PBTAsciiCharacter         | NSString *     | Generates random 1-length sized character string.
+FOXAsciiCharacter         | NSString *     | Generates random 1-length sized character string.
 Only generates ascii characters.
-PBTString                 | NSString *     | Generates random variable length strings.
+FOXString                 | NSString *     | Generates random variable length strings.
 May be an unprintable string.
-PBTAsciiString            | NSString *     | Generates random variable length strings.
+FOXAsciiString            | NSString *     | Generates random variable length strings.
 Only generates ascii characters.
-PBTSimpleType             | id             | Generates random simple types.
+FOXSimpleType             | id             | Generates random simple types.
 A simple type does not compose with other types.
 May not be printable.
-PBTPrintableSimpleType    | id             | Generates random simple types.
+FOXPrintableSimpleType    | id             | Generates random simple types.
 A simple type does not compose with other types.
 Ensured to be printable.
-PBTCompositeType          | id             | Generates random composite types.
+FOXCompositeType          | id             | Generates random composite types.
 A composite type composes with the given generator.

 Computation Generators
 ----------------------